uptane/threatmodel/stride.md

 6. **Elevation of Privilege**
    - **Threat:** If an attacker compromises firmware, they could escalate their privileges, gaining unauthorized access to device functions or data.
    - **Mitigation:** Utilize secure boot mechanisms to ensure that only authorized firmware can be executed.
 Firmware should run with the least privilege necessary, and there should be mechanisms to detect and respond to unauthorized privilege escalations.
-Great!
-Let's proceed with a STRIDE analysis for the next asset.

 ### Asset 2: Update Server